 Understanding what “made in the USA” means is the first step in finding US-made solar panels.
 According to the Federal Trade Commission (FTC), “made in the USA” means “all or virtually all” of the product is made in the United States.
 This means everything from sourcing materials to product assembly must be done in the USA.

-Check out our helpful “made in the USA” guide to learn more.
+Check out our helpful research on determining if a product is “made in the USA” to learn more.

 To find solar panels made in the USA, research the raw materials used to make the product.
 Knowing where these materials come from is the first step to finding genuine American-made solar panels.